jbkinney/mavenn/README.md

 ## Installation

-To install Sort-Seq Tools, clone this repository, navigate to the folder containing this README file, and execute
+To install MPAthic, clone this repository, navigate to the folder containing this README file, and execute

 ```
 python setup.py install
 ```

-Alternatively, Sort-Seq Tools can be installed from PyPI by executing
+Alternatively, MPAthic can be installed from PyPI by executing

 ```
 pip install mpathic
 ```

-This approach will (at least attempt to) install all of Sort-Seq Tools's dependencies, as well as Sort-Seq Tools itself.
-After Sort-Seq Tools is installed, you can test the functionality of all methods by running
+This approach will (at least attempt to) install all of MPAthic's dependencies, as well as MPAthic itself.
+After MPAthic is installed, you can test the functionality of all methods by running

 ```
 mpathic run_tests